sbssai123/hackher-project/README.md

 Check the link provided to see your new power point slide!

---

-To run this locally, do:
+To run this locally, do the following.

 > export FLASK_APP=__init__.py
 > flask run

 Open the link http://127.0.0.1:5000/ in a browser.
 Copy and paste a news article, hit submit, click the resulting link, and see your new slides!

---

 This project was created at Hack(H)er413 at UMass Amherst using the Google Cloud Platform APIs.